openstack-security/openstack-security.github.io/_posts/2016-09-22-maturing-the-security-project.markdown

 opens we must find a way to work more effectively on the mailing lists.

 **Community Support Channels:** We manage all of our bugs on LaunchPad, that's the primary way we interact with the VMT.
-Our IRC channel is reasonably active, we don't have a
+Our IRC channel is reasonably active but as we've described above we certainly need to do better on the mailing lists.

 ## Impact of removing Security from the big-tent
 Although I think it's been addressed a number of times on the mailing-list